Skip to main content

 May vary across pLGG subtypes.

-Type I BRAF inhibitors only target BRAF point mutations7
+Type I BRAF inhibitors only target BRAF point mutations8

 • First-generation, BRAF-targeted therapies, also known as type I BRAF inhibitors, are designed to address only BRAF V600E point mutations

-• Type I BRAF inhibitors cannot inhibit signaling from BRAF fusions and have been shown to increase signaling (paradoxical activation)
+• Type I BRAF inhibitors cannot inhibit signaling from BRAF fusions and have been shown to cause tumor growth (paradoxical activation)

-Not all BRAF inhibitors are designed to target both BRAF fusions and BRAF point mutations7
+Not all BRAF inhibitors are designed to target both BRAF fusions and BRAF point mutations8

 Mechanism of Action

-OJEMDA is the first and only type II RAF inhibitor for BRAF fusions or rearrangements, or BRAF V600 mutations7,8
+OJEMDA: First and only type II RAF inhibitor for BRAF fusions or rearrangements, or BRAF V600 mutations9

 OJEMDA inhibits BRAF fusions or rearrangements as well as BRAF V600E mutations, resulting in inhibited tumor proliferation and survival

-Tovorafenib inhibits MAPK signaling without promoting tumor cell growth8
+Tovorafenib inhibits MAPK signaling without promoting tumor cell growth8,9

 BRAF=v-Raf murine sarcoma viral oncogene homolog B1; ERK=extracellular signal-regulated kinase; MAPK=mitogen-activated protein kinase; MEK=mitogen-activated protein kinase kinase; pLGG=pediatric low-grade glioma; RAF=rapidly accelerated fibrosarcoma.